 A Passionless Outcast

 It seems like almost everyone I know is passionate about something.
 For instance, one of my former family members is always training for marathons.
 I know two people who are writing their first book.
 I have friends who cross-stitch, scrapbook, and grow amazing gardens of organic food.
-I have friends who are obsessed with their IT Contract jobs, teaching jobs, or small business.
+I have friends who are obsessed with their hobbies, teaching jobs, or small business.
 And, other people I know are involved in animal rights and politics, or have an amazing talent or skill that sets them apart in some small way.

 Meanwhile, I’m over here watching Game of Thrones and playing with my dog.
 And sadly, there are few things that I would rather be doing.

 Help!
 I Don’t Have a Passion!

 So, I started thinking a little about what my passion is…or what it could be.
 After reading as much as I could, I noticed that almost all of the “find your passion” experts suggested I make a list of things I’m truly passionate about.
 So, I did, and this is what I came up with:

 - My kids

 - My husband